 The windshield, rear and side windows and the wiper blades should be cleaned regularly.
 If the wipers do not wipe properly, substances on the vehicle's glass or the wiper blades may be the cause.
-These may include hot wax treatments used by commercial car washes, tree sap, or other organic contamination.
-To clean these items, please follow these tips:
+These may include hot wax treatments used by commercial car washes, water repellent coatings, tree sap, or other organic contamination; these contaminants may cause squeaking or chatter noise from the blades, and streaking and smearing of the windshield.
+To clean these items, follow these tips: